Telefilm Canada Act

 (3) A retiring member of the Corporation is eligible for re-appointment.

 (4) When a member of the Corporation ceases to be a member before the end of the term for which he was appointed, the Governor in Council shall appoint a person to be a member of the Corporation for the remainder of that term.

 - 1995, c.
 29, s.
 20(E)

 Marginal note:Eligibility for membership

-5 No person who has, directly or indirectly and individually or as a shareholder, partner or otherwise, any pecuniary interest in the audio-visual industry is eligible to be appointed or to hold office as a member of the Corporation.
+5 No person who has, directly or indirectly and individually or as a shareholder, partner or otherwise, any pecuniary interest in commercial film activity is eligible to be appointed or to hold office as a member of the Corporation.

 Marginal note:Remuneration and expenses

 6 Each member of the Corporation, other than the Government Film Commissioner or other member of the public service of Canada, shall be paid such remuneration for each day that member of the Corporation attends any meeting thereof as may be fixed by by-law of the Corporation, and each member of the Corporation is entitled to be paid reasonable travel and living expenses incurred while absent from his ordinary place of residence in the course of his duties under this Act.